Home-Country Documents for Getting Married in Korea: A Country-by-Country Guide

 Key facts

-- →US nationals can obtain an Affidavit of Eligibility to Marry at the US Embassy in Seoul for USD 50, without traveling back to the United States.
+- US nationals can get an Affidavit of Eligibility to Marry notarized at the US Embassy in Seoul for USD 50, without traveling back to the United States.

 The biggest bottleneck in most Korea marriage registrations is not the district office visit itself.
-It is getting the right document from your home country, in the right form, before the 3-month validity window closes.
+It is getting the right document from your home country, in the right form, before the validity window your office applies closes.

 This guide covers the four-step framework that applies to all nationalities, then goes country by country for the US, Vietnam, Philippines, Russia, and China, with embassy contacts, processing times, and the specific gotchas for each.